-Corner Canyon therapists work with clients to access and process traumatic memories and other adverse life experiences in order to assess an adaptive resolution.
+Corner Canyon trauma therapists work with clients to access and process traumatic memories and other adverse life experiences in order to assess an adaptive resolution.
 When left untreated, trauma and emotional distress may never be resolved and continue to cause problems for people who have experienced trauma.

 The natural healing process of the brain can be facilitated through bilateral stimulation while the client is re-experiencing their trauma in a controlled environment.
-The brain reprocesses the traumatic feelings and information until it no longer becomes disruptive to a client’s lives.
+The brain reprocesses the traumatic feelings and information until it no longer becomes disruptive to a client’s life.
 The more the client is exposed to their trauma, the less negative feelings and symptoms become induced.

-Brainspotting Therapy also aids EMDR Treatment.
-Brainspotting is a powerful, focused treatment method that works to identify and process the sources of emotional/body pain as well as the source of the trauma.
+Accelerated Resolution Therapy (ART) also aids EMDR Treatment.
+ART is a powerful, focused treatment method that works to identify and process the sources of emotional/body pain as well as the source of the trauma.

 While EMDR therapy was designed to help treat PTSD, it can also assist with reducing anxiety, sleep disturbances, panic disorder, and other symptoms that may be caused by an individual’s PTSD.

-Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.
+Using the detailed protocols and procedures learned during EMDR therapy training sessions, clinicians help clients activate their natural healing processes.
 EMDR therapy is an eight-phase treatment.
 Eye movements (or other bilateral stimulation) are used during one part of the session.

-After the clinician and client have determined which memory to target first, the therapist asks the client to hold different aspects of that event or thought in their mind and use their eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision.
+After the clinician and client have determined which memory to target first, the trauma therapist asks the client to hold different aspects of that event or thought in their mind and use their eyes to track the therapist’s hand as it moves back and forth across the client’s field of vision.
 This is believed to be connected with the biological mechanisms involved in Rapid Eye Movement (REM) sleep, which means internal associations arise and the clients begin to process the memory and disturbing feelings.

-In successful EMDR therapy, the meaning of painful events is transformed on an emotional level.
+In successful EMDR trauma therapy, the meaning of painful events is transformed on an emotional level.
 Unlike traditional talk therapy, clients gain insight from their own accelerated intellectual and emotional process and not as much from clinician interpretation.
 The overall effect is that clients conclude the treatment feeling empowered by the very experiences that once debased them.
 As a natural outcome of the EMDR therapeutic process, the client’s healthier thoughts, feelings, and behavior are all indicators of emotional health and resolution.